 Ok, this is the clincher, I'm going to say No and Yes.
 Many people say that you can pre-make waffles and even freeze them.
 Just pop them into the toaster and you are ready to go.
 Homemade waffles aren't Eggo Waffles, and they don't taste the same to me when frozen.
 While it is a time saver, reheated Eggnog Waffles always taste a bit rubbery to me.
 I love waffles freshly made and crispy.
 For Christmas morning breakfast, if you have a crowd of people, it's best to use two waffle makers to feed people faster!

 A delicious Christmas morning breakfast your whole family will love.
-This Eggnog Waffles recipe is so easy to make, crispy and golden on the outside, and soft no the inside.
+This Eggnog Waffles recipe is so easy to make, crispy and golden on the outside, and soft on the inside.
 Delicious down to the last bite!
 Bon Appetit! Приятного аппетита!

 - 2 cups flour